What will I see when I log in to the AGM?

 Why are you asking me to vote?

 Coventry Building Society was founded in 1884.
 Since then, we’ve grown to over two million members.
 But what we do hasn’t changed – our mission remains to put members first in everything we do.
 And how we do it hasn’t changed - we consistently do the right thing for our members, our communities and our people.
 It’s how we’ve stayed strong from the start, and how we make sure we can keep serving you, and generations to come.
+Voting brings us together as a mutual building society and it tells us how you think your Society is being run.
+We really value your vote.

 Do I have to vote?